yasir2000/openwrt-oldwiki-md/OpenWrtDocs.rst

 Whiterussian [http://forum.openwrt.org/viewtopic.php?id=9326 0.9] is now available.
 It is a bug fix release and represents the end of the Whiterussian series.
 The currently active release is [http://downloads.openwrt.org/kamikaze/7.09/release.txt 7.09], code named Kamikaze.

 = Got Questions =
-The !OpenWrt   [http://downloads.openwrt.org/kamikaze/docs/openwrt.html: manual] and FAQ? can usually answer most questions.
-You can also look on the [http://forum.openwrt.org/ forums], ask on the [http://lists.openwrt.org/ Mailing Lists], or ask in IRC at irc.freenode.net, channel #openwrt?.
+The !OpenWrt   [http://downloads.openwrt.org/kamikaze/docs/openwrt.html: manual] and [:Faq:FAQ] can usually answer most questions.
+You can also look on the [http://forum.openwrt.org/ forums], ask on the [http://lists.openwrt.org/ Mailing Lists], or ask in IRC at irc.freenode.net, channel #openwrt.
 For more information follow your interest below.

 ||||<tablestyle="width: 100%">'''What is your interest?'''||
 |||| '''The follow links will not contain _any_ documentation.
 Instead they are just pages of links that lead the user to appropriate documentation. ||